-From 1 April 2019, the Australian Government introduced new rules to help make private health insurance simpler and easier for people to understand.
+From 1 April 2019, the Commonwealth Government introduced new rules to help make private health insurance simpler and easier for people to understand.

-Four tiers of hospital cover began rolling out from early 2019 and became mandatory from 1 April 2020.
-All hospital insurance policies must be classified using the terminology gold, silver, bronze or basic.
-Policies that cover more than the minimum requirements can be called '+' policies, e.g., bronze+ or silver+.
+Four new tiers of hospital cover began rolling out from early 2019 and will become mandatory from 1 April 2020.
+All hospital insurance policies must be classified using the terminology Gold, Silver, Bronze or Basic.
+Policies that cover more than the minimum requirements can be called '+' policies, e.g., Bronze+ or Silver+.

-What is, and is not, covered in these tiers is based on minimum standard categories of treatment.
-Gold-tier policies cover the most categories of treatment, with basic-tier policies covering the least.
+What is, and is not, covered in these tiers is based on new minimum standard categories of treatment.
+These standard categories are groups of what hospital treatments are, and are not, covered under each policy.
 Each standard category - for example, 'bone, joint and muscle' category, or 'heart and vascular system' category - sets out the hospital treatments that must be covered by your private health insurer.
-If a policy covers a certain category, then it must cover all the treatments listed in it - not just some of them.
+If a policy covers a certain category, then it must cover everything listed in it - not only some things.